-These factors, compounded with the nuances of what was already a dynamic business, are adding to the effort and intensity in a turbulent financial time for those in the industry.
+These factors, compounded with the nuances of what was already a dynamic business, are adding to the effort and intensity in a turbulent financial time for those in the restaurant business.

-5. What are some of the trends emerging for restaurants that will continue to grow for the next five years?
+5. What are some of the emerging restaurant innovation trends that will continue to grow for the next five years?

-Delivery will continue to get a lot of attention (as it should — it’s one of the most significant forces to shape the industry in the last decade).
+Delivery will continue to get a lot of attention from restaurateurs and investors alike (as it should — it’s one of the most significant forces to shape the industry in the last decade).
 Globally, food delivery represents close to 6% of restaurant sales, and it’s a trend that’s not slowing down.
 In fact, there’s been more money raised in the last two years for food delivery companies than the last 17 years of restaurant IPOs combined.

 6. How will the layout of restaurants — and specifically kitchens — change to accommodate these trends?

 Dark kitchens and delivery-only concepts are going to become increasingly popular.
 This is, in part, driven by the shift of population and the global urbanization trend (people are moving into cities at a faster rate now than in the last decade or so).
 The population shift makes it pretty predictable to see where restaurants will be opening, especially as the majority of a restaurant’s customers originate from within a 10-minute drive time.